mircealungu/mircea/thoughtstream.md

 >
 > — [Daniel Burnham](http://en.wikipedia.org/wiki/Daniel_Burnham "Wikipedia: Daniel Burnham"), Chicago architect (1864-1912)

 Sep 15

 Slaves were usually marked.
 Our mark?
 The phone.
-Buying-Chul Han.
+(Buying-Chul Han)

 I started reading the Rust book yesterday.
 I’m already in the first chapter and I already a few debateable syntax decisions.
 I must say that the Foreword chapter deserves a place in my Hypes in Software Engineering Lecture: ⁠